sandroidmusic/projector/README.md

 Some code is documented, some isn't.
 You are using this at your own peril :laughing:

 Future improvements will be made available, when i keep improving and using this for my own projects.

+You can find the source for projects shown in the videos above in their respective branch.

 ## Customize configuration